ctrl-labs/websocket-sharp-unity/README.md

 - We could make some light modifications to make it possible to drop the project directly into Unity as a submodule
 - We would have our own mirror

+Note that the original project comes with examples that were removed from this repo.

 ---

 ![Logo](websocket-sharp_logo.png)